Updated December 17, 2025

 No current listings

 A four-unit condo building in the Downtown Greensboro Historic District.
-It was orginally the General Greene Hotel.
+It was originally the General Greene Hotel.
+The undated photo above show it probably in the 1920s or ’30s, courtesy of the Greensboro History Museum.

 District NRHP nomination, describing how the building originally looked: “A three-story brick structure erected ca. 1915.
 Four intact, simple wooden storefronts at street level, including hotel entrance.
 Upper floors have six-bay divisions with course of rusticated stone trim running under the sills on each floor.
 Flemish bond brickwork on front facade, common elsewhere.
 Mock wooden balustrades flank hotel sign above third floor.”